wbolster/plyvel/doc/index.rst

 * **High performance**

-  Plyvel executes all performance-critical code at C speed (using Cython_), making it well suited for high performance applications.
+  Plyvel executes all performance-critical code at C speed (using Cython_), which means Plyvel is a good fit for high performance applications.

 * **Friendly Pythonic API**

-  Plyvel has a friendly and well-designed API that uses Python idioms like iterators, context managers (``with`` blocks), without sacrificing the power or performance of the underlying LevelDB C++ API.
+  Plyvel has a friendly and well-designed API that uses Python idioms like iterators and context managers (``with`` blocks), without sacrificing the power or performance of the underlying LevelDB C++ API.

 .. _LevelDB: http://code.google.com/p/leveldb/
 .. _Cython: http://cython.org/